rubensgomes/flaskapis/SETUP.rst

     PYTHONHOME="C:\Python310"
     Path=...;%PYTHONHOME%;%PYTHONHOME%\Scripts;...

-- Ensure you open an Admin PowerShell in Windows 10.
+- In Windows 10 ensure to have an Admin PowerShell.
 For example, on the keyboard Windows+X then select "Windows PowerShell (Admin)"
 - Install virtualenv::